René Girard: Use of evidence

 Girard has presented his view as being scientifically grounded: "Our theory should be approached, then, as one approaches any scientific hypothesis."
-René Pommier has written a book about Girard with the ironic title Girard Ablaze Rather Than Enlightened in which he asserts that Girard's readings of myths and Bible stories—the basis of some of his most important claims—are often tendentious.
+René Pommier has written a book about Girard with the ironic title René Girard : un allumé qui se prend pour un phare in which he asserts that Girard's readings of myths and Bible stories—the basis of some of his most important claims—are often tendentious.
 Girard notes, for example, that the disciples actively turn against Jesus.
 Since Peter warms himself by a fire, and fires always create community, and communities breed mimetic desire, this means that Peter becomes actively hostile to Jesus, seeking his death.
 According to Pommier, Girard claims that the Gospels present the Crucifixion as a purely human affair, with no indication of Christ dying for the sins of mankind, a claim contradicted by Mark 10:45 and Matthew 20:28.

 The same goes for readings of literary texts, says Pommier.
 For example, Molière's Don Juan only pursues one love object for mediated reasons, not all of them, as Girard claims.
 Or again, Sancho Panza wants an island not because he is catching the bug of romanticism from Don Quixote, but because he has been promised one.
 And Pavel Pavlovitch, in Dostoevsky's Eternal Husband, has been married for ten years before Veltchaninov becomes his rival, so Veltchaninov is not in fact essential to Pavel's desire.

 Accordingly, a number of scholars have suggested that Girard's writings are metaphysics rather than science.
 Theorist of history Hayden White did so in an article titled "Ethnological 'Lie' and Mystical 'Truth'"; Belgian anthropologist Luc de Heusch made a similar claim in his piece "L'Evangile selon Saint-Girard" ("The Gospel according to Saint Girard"); and Jean Greisch sees Girard's thought as more or less a kind of Gnosis.